2417735/Study_Cafe/README.md

         // Define your correct password here
         const CORRECT_PASSWORD = "YOUR_SECRET_PASSWORD"; // <--- IMPORTANT: CHANGE THIS TO YOUR ACTUAL PASSWORD

-        // This URL is no longer used for fetching grades on this page as the button now directly links to it. const GOOGLE_APPS_SCRIPT_URL = "https://script.google.com/macros/s/AKfycby3Ka5_TJzmfr_iyHXdC6GQxjzEk5m1-zEGCF3A4zaN/dev";
+        // This URL is used to fetch grades from the Google Apps Script. const GOOGLE_APPS_SCRIPT_URL = "https://script.google.com/macros/s/AKfycby3Ka5_TJzmfr_iyHXdC6GQxjzEk5m1-zEGCF3A4zaN/dev";

         /**
-         * The fetchGrade function is no longer called by the "Check Grades" button,
-         * as the button now directly links to the Google Apps Script URL.
+         * Fetches and displays the overall grade from a Google Apps Script.
-         * This function remains here in case other parts of the site need it,
-         * but its initial call on DOMContentLoaded has been removed.
          */
         async function fetchGrade() {
             const gradeLoader = document.getElementById('gradeLoader');